sonishbnair/ai-media-metadata-validator/readme.md

 ### Validation Application

 For testing the design, I have developed [a Python application](./validate_summary_generated_by_ai.py) that validates the output of GenAI's video summarization, which is [provided in JSON format](./tech_summary_from_media_index_service.json).
-The application reads the JSON file and checks it against the YAML rules defined in the aforementioned rules file, producing a detailed validation report that highlights any issues.
+The application reads the JSON file and checks it against the YAML rules defined in the above mentioned rules file, producing a detailed validation report that highlights any issues.

 This design allows for easy adjustments to quality standards by simply modifying the YAML file, making it adaptable to various content types.